Edoardo-V/edoardo-v.github.io/curriculum.markdown

 ### Bio

-I am concurrently a Ph.D. student at Politecnico di Milano and XVA Trader in Banca IMI.
+I am concurrently a Ph.D. student at Politecnico di Milano and Vice President at Intesa Sanpaolo in the XVA Management desk.
 I graduated in 2016 with a Master Degree in Mathematics from Imperial College London obtaining a First, and in 2018 obtained an Executive Master in Finance from SDA Bocconi.

 ### Curriculum